Which Team Has Won The Most Solheim Cups?

 (Image credit: Getty Images)

-The record of who has won the most Solheim Cups goes to the Americans, winning 10 to Europe's 7.
-It's fair to say, however, that in the early days the Americans were definitely the dominant force but the momentum has shifted back to Europe in recent times.
-We have won four out of the last six Cup clashes.
+The record of who has won the most Solheim Cups goes to the Americans, winning 10 to Europe's seven.
+It's fair to say, however, that in the early days the Americans were definitely the dominant force before the momentum shifted back Europe's way in recent times.

 The Early Years - American Dominance